-- Describe what you do in lab in such a way that you could repeat the lab again later without referring to a handout.
-Do not cut-and-paste from the lab handout.
-You are supposed to be learning how to keep a notebook of your own - Draw circuit diagrams of everything that you build.
+- Draw circuit diagrams of everything that you build.
 A diagram is the fastest and easiest way to describe a circuit.
-Include parts values.
-Include equipment and instrument information in at least the first diagram where each instrument is used.
-(Example: write "Agilent E3631A" next to the voltage supply in your diagram.) - Describe how you use the lab equipment, especially any new procedures as you learn them.
+Include parts values and equipment. - Describe how you use the lab equipment, especially any new procedures as you learn them.
 A major objective of your work in the lab is that you learn how to use this equipment. - Describe the problems that you encounter and how you solve those problems. - Answer the lab handout questions.
 You will find many questions sprinkled throughout the lab handouts.
-Answer in the form of a complete sentence.
-Same when you are asked to "comment" on something - comment in a complete sentence.
+Answer in the form of a comment (complete sentence).